Don’t Touch These Four Body Parts without Washing Your Hands

-We often do it without noticing, but we should avoid touching certain body parts without washing our hands.
+We often do it without noticing it, but we should avoid touching certain body parts without washing our hands.
 This can transfer bacteria.

-If you don’t have good hygiene, bacteria accumulates on your hands and can easily compromise your health if you are not careful.
+If you don’t have good hygiene, bacteria accumulate on your hands and can easily compromise your health if you’re not careful.

-What are the body parts that you should not touch with dirty hands?
+What are the body parts that you shouldn’t touch with dirty hands?
 What happens if you do?
 We discuss that in this article.

 Why is it important to wash your hands?

-Maybe you think you have the best hygiene and you don’t run any risks because you are not in contact with toxic products.
-Before being sure, ask yourself if everything you touch is actually clean.
+Maybe you think you have the best hygiene and don’t run any risks because you’re not in contact with toxic products.
+However, you should ask yourself if everything you touch is actually clean.

 1. The eyes

-Vision is one of the most precious senses that we possess and for that reason it can be very annoying when we have an eye infection.
+Our sight is a very important sense.
+For that reason, it can be very annoying when we have an eye infection.

-- Washing your hands before touching your eyes
+- Wash your hands before touching your eyes.

-- Using a tissue or paper towel if you need to dry tears or remove an eyelash
+- Use a tissue or paper towel if you need to dry tears or remove an eyelash.

 Caring for contact lenses

-- You should never touch your eyes directly with your hands unless you have washed them with neutral soap and water.
+- You should never touch your eyes directly with your hands unless you’ve washed them with neutral soap and water.

-- It is recommended that you learn to remove lenses very carefully.
+- It’s recommended that you learn to remove contact lenses very carefully.
 Ask an ophthalmologist to teach you the correct way to put them in and take them out.

-- Do not rub your eyes for any reason as eyes are very sensitive and can easily be harmed.
+- Don0t rub your eyes for any reason, as they’re very sensitive and can easily be harmed.

 Many people come home from an exhausting day at work and feel so tired that they want to take their contacts out.
 You should always wash your hands before doing it!
-This is important because the liquid we use in our contact cases does not eliminate all of the germs, only the superficial ones.
+This is important because the liquid we use in our contact cases doesn’t eliminate all of the germs, only the superficial ones.

 2. Private parts

-This intimate area is of course very private and it’s important that before touching it, you’re sure that your hands are clean.
+Your intimate parts are very private and, before touching them, you should ensure that your hands are clean.

-A very common mistake that women make is to try to wash this area with soap, water, and douches.
+A very common mistake women make is to try to wash this area with soap, water, and douches.
 We recommend keeping the use of soap and water to a minimum and not douching at all.

 3. The ears

 One of the body parts you should never touch (or scratch) with your hands is the inside of your ears.
-This can cause lesions and with time they can get infected.
+This can cause lesions.
+Also, they can get infected with time.

 First of all, remember that the ears contain wax, which keeps bacteria out.
-You shouldn’t try to eliminate all of the wax that is inside the ear.
+You shouldn’t try to eliminate all of the wax inside your ears.
 If you feel that you have too much earwax, consult with an otorhinolaryngologist, a physician who specializes in that area.
 They’ll help you eliminate excess wax.

 4. The face